ShahzadRasool/shahzadrasool.github.io/index.md

 ## Experience
 * **Fraunhofer IDM @ NTU**, Singapore.
 Dec ‘12 – Aug ’16
 _Research Fellow_ at Visual Immersive Haptic Mathematics (VIHAMAT) Lab.
- I worked on projects related to development of efficient algorithms for image-driven haptic rendering using depth information captured by sensors like Leap Motion, Microsoft Kinect, etc. Developed an image-based arthroscopic surgery training simulator through collaboration with the partner hospital following the concept of tangible images.

 ## Education
 * BSc Electrical Engineering, 2003 – 2006